Master the King of All Exercises

 Interestingly, the Iraqi journalist who threw his shoes at Bush actually displayed some decent lay-back, too.
 It makes me wonder if he was born with some congenital laxity, played cricket or tennis, or just practiced a ton for his first international shoe-throwing appearance (cap?).

-As an interesting little aside, in our Optimal Shoulder Performance DVD set, Boston Red Sox Head Athletic Trainer and Rehabilitation Coordinator Mike Reinold talks about how European soccer players have actually served as the control group against which we can compare overhead throwing shoulders in research, as these athletes are the same age and gender as baseball pitchers, but rarely participate in overhead throwing sports.
-So, perhaps we should say “throw like a European soccer player” instead of “throw like a girl” – particularly since more and more female athletes have started participating in overhead throwing sports at a younger age!
+As an interesting little aside, in our Optimal Shoulder Performance, Mike Reinold talks about how European soccer players have actually served as the control group against which we can compare overhead throwing shoulders in research, as these athletes are the same age and gender as baseball pitchers, but rarely participate in overhead throwing sports.
+So, perhaps we should say "throw like a European soccer player" instead of "throw like a girl" - particularly since more and more female athletes have started participating in overhead throwing sports at a younger age!

 However, in the interim, what can President Obama do to get over this hurdle?
 It goes without saying that it’s too late to get that retroversion, as he’s already skeletally mature.
 However, there is research out there that shows that pitchers gain external rotation over the course of a competitive season – so President Obama would be wise to get out in the rose garden and play some catch because, you know, presidents have plenty of time to do that!

-Likewise, as I outlined in Lay Back to Throw Gas, there are several things he could do to improve his pitching-specific flexibility.
-The most important thing is to avoid spending so much time hunched over a desk watching NBA TV writing legislation and the like, as being stuck in this position will shorten the pectoralis major and minor, lats, subscapularis, and several other small muscles that need adequate length and tissue quality to get the arm “back” via good humeral external rotation, scapular retraction/depression, and thoracic spine extension/rotation.
-To keep it simple, I’d probably just have him do a lot of the side-lying extension-rotation drill:
+Likewise, there are several things he could do to improve his pitching-specific mobility.
+The most important thing is to avoid spending so much time hunched over a desk, as being stuck in this position will shorten the pectoralis major and minor, lats, subscapularis, and several other small muscles that need adequate length and tissue quality to get the arm "back" via good humeral external rotation, scapular posterior tilt, and thoracic spine extension/rotation.
+To keep it simple, I'd probably just have him do a lot of the side-lying extension-rotation drill:

-Of course, there’s a lot more to it than just this, but these quick modifications would be a good start.
-For more information, check out our new Optimal Shoulder Performance DVD set.
+Of course, there's a lot more to it than just this, but these quick modifications would be a good start.
+For more information, check out our new Optimal Shoulder Performance resource, which is on sale for 20% off through the end of the day today.
+Just enter the coupon code 20OFF to get the discount.

 Name